adwairi/Basket-XML/README.md

 ## Add new file structure
+* In case you need to add a new file structure (ex.
+CSV), create a new model (CSV.php) and write the code for manipulating this structure.
+* ExpandManiPulator.php

 ## Full Documentation
 Assume we have an XML file which contains available hotels and rooms and a JSON file which also contains available hotels and rooms as well, but with a different structure and we need a web service which manipulates the two different files and returns a unified output as XML to a front-end MVC app that displays returned results in a grid (each row represent a hotel with child rows that represent rooms) with a filtration facility.